 Other pigments

 The chloroplast has other pigments.
 These are carotenoids, which are of various shades of yellow and orange.
 Chlorophyll a, chlorophyll b and the carotenoids are found in the thylakoid membrane.
 The location of the chlorophyll a in the pigment is called the reaction centre.
-The other chlorophyll molecules and the molecules of chlorophyll and the carotenoids collectively function as light gathering antennae that absorb photons (light energy) and pass them to the reaction centre.
+The other chlorophyll molecules and the molecules of chlorophyll b and the carotenoids collectively function as light gathering antennae that absorb photons (light energy) and pass them to the reaction centre.
 For example, if a photon of light strikes a carotenoid or chlorophyll b, the energy is conveyed to chlorophyll a.

 Photosynthesis takes place entirely within chloroplasts.
 Like mitochondria, chloroplasts have a double membrane: an inner membrane and an outer membrane.
 The inner membrane, which is relatively smooth, encloses a fluid matrix called the stroma.
 In addition, chloroplasts have a third membrane called the thylakoid membrane.
 This is folded into thin vesicles (the thylakoids), enclosing small spaces called the thylakoid lumen.
 The thylakoid vesicles are often layered in stacks called grana (single, granum).